Alzheimer's disease: Prognosis

 The early stages of AD are difficult to diagnose.
 A definitive diagnosis is usually made once cognitive impairment compromises daily living activities, although the person may still be living independently.
-The symptoms will progress from mild cognitive problems, such as memory loss through increasing stages of cognitive and non-cognitive disturbances, eliminating any possibility of independent living, especially in the late stages of the disease.
+The symptoms will progress from mild cognitive problems, such as memory loss, through increasing stages of cognitive and non-cognitive disturbances, eliminating any possibility of independent living, especially in the late stages of the disease.

 Life expectancy of people with AD is reduced.
-The normal life expectancy for 60 to 70 years old is 23 to 15 years; for 90 years old it is 4.5 years.
+The normal life expectancy for 60 to 70-year-olds is 23 to 15 years; for 90-year-olds, it is 4.5 years.
 Following AD diagnosis it ranges from 7 to 10 years for those in their 60s and early 70s (a loss of 13 to 8 years), to only about 3 years or less (a loss of 1.5 years) for those in their 90s.

-As of 1995, fewer than 3% of people live more than fourteen years after diagnosis.
-Disease features significantly associated with reduced survival are an increased severity of cognitive impairment, decreased functional level, disturbances in the neurological examination, history of falls, malnutrition, dehydration and weight loss.
+As of 1995, fewer than 3% of people lived more than fourteen years after diagnosis.
+Disease features significantly associated with reduced survival are increased severity of cognitive impairment, decreased functional level, disturbances in the neurological examination, history of falls, malnutrition, dehydration and weight loss.
 Other coincident diseases such as heart problems, diabetes, or history of alcohol abuse are also related with shortened survival.
 While the earlier the age at onset the higher the total survival years, life expectancy is particularly reduced when compared to the healthy population among those who are younger.

-Men have a less favorable survival prognosis than women. even after controlling for age and some medical conditions.
+Men have a less favorable survival prognosis than women, even after controlling for age and some medical conditions.
 As of 2025, the reasons for the higher mortality in men are unknown.
 It has been speculated that men have different dementia risk factors than women, like traumatic brain injury.

 Aspiration pneumonia is the most frequent immediate cause of death brought by AD.
 While the reasons behind the lower prevalence of cancer in AD patients remain unclear, some researchers hypothesize that biological mechanisms shared by both diseases might play a role.
 However, this requires further investigation.

 Epidemiology

-Two main measures are used in epidemiological studies: incidence and prevalence.
-Incidence is the number of new cases per unit of person-time at risk (usually number of new cases per thousand person-years); while prevalence is the total number of cases of the disease in the population at any given time.